Nanjing Massacre denial: Massacre affirmation vs. massacre denial

+over 300,000 casualties are decided to be too large, considering the population and the scale of the military and this is against the formal released number of China.

+In Japan, the comments in the webpage of Ministry of Foreign Affairs of Japan and the description of Japanese textbooks are consistent with the academic theories of the school.

 Hijacking of the debate by layperson activists

 David Askew asserts that the debate over the Nanjing Massacre has been hijacked by "two large groups of layperson activists".

-"Chinese" are turned into a single, homogenised voice and portrayed as sinister and manipulative twisters of the truth, while the similarly homogenized "Japanese" are portrayed as uniquely evil, as cruel and blood-thirsty beyond redemption, and as deniers of widely accepted historical truths.

-Both positions are victimisation narratives.
-One depicts the Chinese as helpless victims of brutal Japanese imperialism in the winter of 1937–38, while the other depicts the gullible Japanese, innocent in the ways of the world, as victims of Chinese machinations and propaganda in the post-war era.

 Japanese perspectives on the massacre

 Japanese affirmationists not only accept the validity of these tribunals and their findings, but also assert that Japan must stop denying the past and come to terms with Japan's responsibility for the war of aggression against its Asian neighbors.
 Affirmationists have drawn the attention of the Japanese public to atrocities committed by the Japanese Army during World War II in general and the Nanjing Massacre in particular in support of an anti-war agenda.